gogs/docs/en-US/installation/configuration_and_run.md

 $ ./gogs web
 	```

-- You can enable live compile by executing `bra run` in the Gogs source folder
-	- To install [bra](https://github.com/Unknwon/bra): `go get -u github.com/Unknwon/bra`

 ### For Deployment

 **Scripts are in the `scripts` directory, but execute them at root of the repository**